ThibautGery/docker-logging-example/article.md

   logstash_format true
 </match>
 ```
-Don't forget to change the hosts to point to your elasticsearch instance.
+Don't forget to change the hosts to point to your Elasticsearch instance.

 The `logstash_format true` configuration is meant to make writing data into
 ElasticSearch compatible with what Logstash writes.
 By doing this, one could
 take advantage of Kibana.

-If you use an unsecured network (like internet), you can put basic authentication
-in front on your elasticsearch and put the credentials in the url in the Fluentd
-configuration.

 You can run Fluentd with:
 ```